thirumurthis/Learnings/DaggerCI/NoteBlog.md

 }
 ```

-From the project directory issue below command
+Since the parent module is updated by issuing below command we could see those functions listed like in the output of the command below.

 ```shell
 dagger functions
 ```

 - Outputs the function from the main module looks like below

 ```